Alice Lee (chess player): World Youth Championships

-International Team Competitions
+International team competitions

 Lee began representing the USA Women's Team in international competitions at age 13.
 So far, she has won three medals: two from the Chess Olympiads (a team bronze and an individual silver) and one from the World Team Championships (an individual gold).

-At age 13, Lee played on the top board for Team USA at the 2023 World Women's Team Championship, where she won the individual gold medal with a score of 7.5/11.
+At age 13, she played on the top board for Team USA at the 2023 World Women's Team Championship, where she won the individual gold medal with a score of 7.5/11.
 The U.S. women’s team achieved their best-ever finish in the tournament, placing 4th.

 At age 14, she competed in the 45th FIDE Chess Olympiad in Budapest, helping Team USA secure its first medal in 16 years by winning the bronze.
 With a score of 8/10, she also earned the individual silver medal on board 4.

+Online competitions

+In March 2026, Lee became the first female player to surpass a 3000 rating on Chess.com, reaching 3002 in bullet chess.

+She began competing in the Women's Speed Chess Championship (WSCC) at age 14.
+She is the youngest main-event participant, the youngest champion, and the first American to win the tournament.

+In the 2024 and 2025 editions of the WSCC, she defeated IM Sara Khadem and GM Vaishali Rameshbabu, respectively, in the round of 16 to reach the quarterfinals.

+In the 2026 WSCC, she defeated former Women's World Champion GM Alexandra Kosteniuk 9–7 in the round of 16.
+She then defeated five-time and reigning Women's World Champion GM Ju Wenjun 9.5–3.5 in the quarterfinals.
+In the semifinals, she defeated FM Anastasia Avramidou 19.5–4.5.
+In the final, she defeated four-time Women's World Champion Hou Yifan 11.5–9.5 to win the title.
+At age 16, she became the youngest champion in the tournament's history, breaking the previous record held by Hou Yifan at age 27.

-Other Notable Tournaments
+Other notable tournaments

-At age 14, Lee became the youngest participant in the history of the Cairns Cup, one of the world's strongest female super tournaments.
-She finished with a score of 4/9.

-At age 15, she secured clear second place at the 2025 Cairns Cup with a score of 5.5/9 (just half a point short of a GM norm) and a performance rating of 2572, earning $50,000 in prize money.
+Lee is the youngest participant in the history of the Cairns Cup, one of the world's strongest women's super-tournaments, and has finished runner-up twice.
+At age 14, she made her debut in the 2024 Cairns Cup and scored 4/9.
+At age 15, she finished clear second in the 2025 Cairns Cup with a score of 5.5/9 and a performance rating of 2572, earning $50,000 in prize money and finishing half a point short of her first GM norm.
+At age 16, she again finished clear second in the 2026 Cairns Cup with a score of 6/9 and a performance rating of 2623, earning $50,000 in prize money and securing her first GM norm.